Celtic Christianity Comes into Focus on Campus

 “Today, one of the great centers of Celtic music is Nova Scotia,” says Hyland.
 “So is Chicago and even Milwaukee.
 A lot of people, when they came from those countries, had their traditions, but they sort of became de-emphasized in some ways.
 They were swallowed up into urban American life, but now a lot of people are really exploring these things again.”

 Hyland adds that women played significant roles in early Celtic Christianity.
 He pointed to St. Brigid of Ireland as an example.

-“(These women) were very traditional and very Catholic on one hand, but also very interesting and possibly very helpful when we think about the Church today,” he says.
+“[These women] were very traditional and very Catholic on one hand, but also very interesting and possibly very helpful when we think about the church today,” he says.

 The closeness to nature in Celtic Christianity is also very applicable today as people strive to be more ecologically conscious.

 Each free event in the center’s Celtic Christianity series stands on its own, Hyland says.
-Offerings in the series include

-The Center for Norbertine Studies is also organizing a spring semester presentation by Edward Sellner, author and professor of theology at St. Catherine University in St. Paul. “[Sellner is] going to give a public lecture about the theme of anam cara, which means spiritual friendship,” says Hyland.
+The Center for Norbertine Studies is organizing a spring semester presentation by Edward Sellner, author and professor of theology at St. Catherine University in St. Paul. “[Sellner is] going to give a public lecture about the theme of anam cara, which means spiritual friendship,” says Hyland.
 “He will discuss spiritual friendship as a concept among the early Celtic monks.”